About the

 SERVICE-GUEST EXPERIENCE

-The Service-Guest Experience construct is composed of five dimensions - brand Integrity, comfort, engagement, presence, personalization (Business class), attentiveness (Economy class), and F&B execution.
-Airlines that deliver a consistently exemplary guest experience in both Business and Economy class, paying attention to critical details to ensure evidence of care and thoughtfulness shine through at every touchpoint, are recognized as WORLD CLASSTM.
+Airlines that deliver a consistently exemplary guest experience in across all cabin classes — Business, Premium Economy, and Economy — paying attention to critical details to ensure evidence of care and thoughtfulness shine through at every touchpoint, are recognized as APEX WORLD CLASS™ by YATES+.

 Exceptional performance